 We create & publish 3 other documents, adding relevant keywords.

-In the Search bar, we type any of the keywords that we saved for our Knowledge Article – Flood Action Plan.
-We see that our Knowledge Article lists gets listed below the search bar.
+In the search bar, we type any keywords saved for our Knowledge Article – Flood Action Plan.
+We see that our Knowledge Article lists get listed below the search bar.

 This essentially means that the user gets DEFLECTED to our Knowledge Article.